Extensive

 interpersonal fit rather than seniority.
 By adopting this approach, companies

-embed social sensitivity into their daily operations, fostering stronger
+embed ethical awareness into their daily operations, fostering stronger

 relationships both internally and externally.